About Hyaluronate Injections in Your Knee

 • You may not feel relief from your knee pain until after your last injection.

-• You may apply a cold pack to your knee for 10 to 15 minutes every 4 hours to help with any discomfort.
+• You can put a cold pack on your knee for 10 to 15 minutes every 4 hours to help with any discomfort.

-• After your injection, you may take your usual prescription or over-the-counter (medications you buy without a prescription) pain medication (such as Advil, Aleve, or Tylenol®) to help with any pain you’re feeling.
+• After your injection, you can take your usual prescription or over-the-counter (medicines you buy without a prescription) pain medicine (such as Advil, Aleve, or Tylenol®) to help with any pain you’re feeling.

 Side effects are rare.
 Your knee may feel slightly tender or stiff following the injection.
 Most people don’t have any other reaction to their hyaluronate injection.

-• Bruising or discoloration where the shot was given
+• Bruising or discoloration where you got the shot.

-• Skin irritation such as rash or itching.
+• Skin irritation, such as a rash or itching.

 Last Updated